Blood Groups-ABO Blood Group and Rh Group System

 • Four basic blood types: A (A antigen), B (B antigen), AB, and O (no A or B antigens).

-Immune Reactions Between Antigens And Antibodies
+Immune Reactions Between Antigens and Antibodies

 • Antigens A and B establish blood type based on the presence or absence of specific antibodies.

-• Agglutination: Clumping of red blood cells when there is a mixing of incompatible blood types, aggregating dangerous reactions.
+• Agglutination is the clumping of red blood cells when there is a mixing of incompatible blood types, aggregating dangerous reactions.

-Genetics Of ABO Blood Groups
+Genetics of ABO Blood Groups

-• Inheritance patterns are Mendelian: A and B are dominant, and O is recessive.
+• Inheritance patterns are Mendelian, A and B are dominant, and O is recessive.

-Diagram: Genetics Of Blood Group Inheritance
+Diagram showing Genetics of Blood Group Inheritance

 Clinical Significance